Skip to content

 • Anti-wind technology

-The Crua AER features a one of a kind state of the art anti-wind noise technology that keeps the noise out.
+The Crua AER features a one-of-a-kind, state-of-the-art anti-wind noise technology that keeps the noise out.

-The outer fly sheet and bead & rail system keeps wind out of the tent while preventing the ever annoying flapping noise that keeps most campers up at night.
+The outer fly sheet and bead & rail system keeps wind out of the tent while preventing the ever-annoying flapping noise that keeps most campers up at night.

-• Weather resistant layers
+• Weather-resistant layers

 It keeps the air out when needed and protects the interior from harsh weather conditions, including rain and strong winds.